King's Hardship Fund 2019-20

 The LSF aims to help students with dependants, in severe hardship, or with excess travel and dual accommodation expenses due to attending practice placements.

-The College has tried to give students an early opportunity to begin their research of student funding.
-Although every effort has been made to ensure that information provided is both helpful to prospective candidates and accurate at the time of its publication, it is possible that some information may be outdated or superseded before the start of the 2018-19 academic year.
+Although every effort has been made to ensure that information provided is both helpful to prospective and existing students, and is accurate at the time of publication, it is possible that some information may be outdated or superseded before the start of the 2019-20 academic year.